craigdickerson725/one-big-dark-room/README.md

 - As a Site User I can message an artist via their band listing so that I can propose a collaboration.
 - As a Site User I can receive messages from other users so that I can communicate with them about possible collaborations.
 - As a Site User I can reply to messages so that I can respond to and interact with other users.
+- As a Site User I can delete the messages in my inbox and outbox so that I can clear out messages that I no longer need.

 ### Site Admin